h5bp/Front-end-Developer-Interview-Questions/README.md

 * Can you explain the difference between coding a web site to be responsive versus using a mobile-first strategy?
 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
 * Is there any reason you'd want to use `translate()` instead of *absolute positioning*, or vice-versa?
 And why?
-* Can you explain the differences between Functional CSS and Component CSS development styles?
-What are some advantages/disadvantages of either style?
+* Can you illustrate the differences between Functional CSS and Component CSS and related their naming conventions?
+Which one do you prefer and why?

 #### JS Questions: